shah-repo/shah-repo-spring-boot-JPA/README.md

 # spring-boot-JPA
-Assignement of spring boot with JPA we can also extends CrudRepository instead of JpaRepository in StudentRepo class, but there we will have to change in service class as
+Assignement of spring boot with JPA

+we can also extends CrudRepository instead of JpaRepository in StudentRepo class, but we will have to make some changes in service class as

 	public List<Student> getStudentList() {
 		ArrayList<Student> studentList = new ArrayList<Student>();